KelsieM01/markdown-intro/index.md

 # Intro to Markdown
-This is an example file to practice using Markdown formatting.
+This is an example of basic formatting in Markdown.

 ## Headers
 You can create headers in Markdown by using "#", "##", up to "######" for each header level, along with a space, before whatever text you choose as a title.